 Despite its latest instances of rhino poaching, Kaziranga park is deemed a conservation success - but it is battling criticism of its controversial "shoot-to-kill" policy regarding poachers.

-Conservation charity Save the Rhino has told ITV News it is dismayed to hear of the latest rhino slaughter, but its director Cathy Dean defended the Park's right to allow guards to engage in armed contact with poaching gangs.
+Conservation charity has told ITV News it is dismayed to hear of the latest rhino slaughter, but its director Cathy Dean defended the Park's right to allow guards to engage in armed contact with poaching gangs.

 The charity believes rangers should look to capture, rather than kill poachers where possible, but says those looking after endangered animals need better equipment and training.